× -

 Benefits

-• Traditional look
+• Traditional, timeless look

 • Matches her ring

-• Intrinsic value
+• Intrinsic material value

 Customization & Personalization

 Precious metal rings offer endless options for design, style, and customization.
-These rings can be made in three-piece variations, inlaid with diamonds and gemstones, laser carved, and formed into unique designs and shapes.
+These rings can be configured in unique ways that alternative metals simply cannot match.

 Wear & Care